epinio/docs/docs/how-to/operator/identity-access/configuring_entra_id.md

 keywords: [epinio, kubernetes, microsoft, azure, sso, entraid, entra, id, activedirectory, active, directory]
 doc-type: [how-to]
 doc-topic: [epinio, customize, operations, microsoft, azure, entraId]
+doc-persona: [epinio-operator]
 ---

 How-to configure SSO for Epinio using Microsoft Entra ID

-# Configuring Microsoft Entra ID SSO
+## Configuring Microsoft Entra ID SSO

 In order to configure SSO using Microsoft Entra ID, we need to set up a client within Azure and configure Dex with that client's details.
 This document will attempt to provide instructions as concisely as possible.
 Here is the general outline of required steps: